 Want to avoid more development failures due to safety and reduce risks for patients?
 Join TODAY!

-The RENAsym Consortium is a pre-competitive partnership between DILIsym Services, Inc. and the pharmaceutical industry centered around development of the RENAsym™ simulation tool.
-RENAsym is a mechanistic, mathematical model of drug-induced kidney injury, also known as acute kidney injury (AKI), in the form of computational software applied to predict whether new drug candidates will cause renal injury signals in patients, and to enhance the understanding of mechanisms that contribute to renal safety signals already observed in the clinic.
-The goals of the consortium, much like those of the parallel DILI-sim Initiative, are to improve patient safety, reduce the need for animal testing, and reduce the costs and time necessary to develop new drugs.
+The RENAsym Consortium is a pre-competitive partnership between the DILIsym Services division of Simulations Plus and the pharmaceutical industry centered around the development of the RENAsym™ simulation tool.
+RENAsym is a mechanistic, mathematical model of drug-induced kidney injury, also known as acute kidney injury (AKI), in the form of computational software applied to predict whether new drug candidates will cause renal injury signals in patients and to enhance the understanding of mechanisms that contribute to renal safety signals already observed in the clinic.
+The consortium goals, much like those of the parallel DILI-sim Initiative, are to improve patient safety, reduce the need for animal testing, and reduce the costs and time necessary to develop new drugs.
 Now, one membership fee covers your membership in the DILI-sim Initiative and RENAsym Consortium, as well as access to deliverables from both!

 The DILIsym Services team leads the RENAsym Consortium development efforts.
 At the same time, the stellar Scientific Advisory Board is spearheaded by Dr. Paul B. Watkins, Director of the University of North Carolina Eshelman School of Pharmacy Institute for Drug Safety Sciences, located in the heart of Research Triangle Park, North Carolina.
-Several other esteemed academic experts in toxicology, modeling and simulation, and renal injury and physiology have agreed to join as well.
+Several other esteemed academic experts in toxicology, modeling, and simulation, and renal injury and physiology have joined as well.

 RENAsym consortium members meet three to four times per year.
 Members receive updates on RENAsym development progress, propose new features, provide input on proposed additions, and engage in discussions regarding basic concepts and mechanisms related to kidney injury and function.
 Additional meetings are also held occasionally to discuss important scientific issues.